longturn/freeciv21/docs/General/faq.rst

 ---------------------------------------

 Go to the :guilabel:`Nations` page, select the player row, then click :guilabel:`Cancel Treaty` at the top.
-This drops you from emphasis:`cease fire`, emphasis:`armistice`, or emphasis:`peace` into emphasis:`war`.
-If
+This drops you from :emphasis:`cease fire`, :emphasis:`armistice`, or :emphasis:`peace` into :emphasis:`war`.
-you've already signed a permanent emphasis:`alliance` treaty with the player, you will have to cancel treaties several times to get to emphasis:`war`.
+If you've already signed a permanent :emphasis:`alliance` treaty with the player, you will have to cancel treaties several times to get to :emphasis:`war`.

 See the in-game help on :title-reference:`Diplomacy` for more detail.

-.. note:: The ability to arbitrarily leave emphasis:`peace` and go to emphasis:`war` is also heavily
+.. note:: The ability to arbitrarily leave :emphasis:`peace` and go to :emphasis:`war` is also heavily
     dependent on the form of governement your nation is currently ruled by.
 See the in-game help on :title-reference:`Government` for more details.